 How much can this type of damage cost me?

 Water Damage losses can vary from a few hundred dollars to tens of thousands depending upon the extent of the leak or intrusion.
 Consider that 40,000 gallons of water (that’s the size of a small water silo) can pour through your investment property in no time and prolonged moisture can cause catastrophic mold damage if not attended to within 24-48 hours.
 If you own a multi-unit property, adjacent units could also become “casualties of war” or you could even be held liable for water that flows into your neighbor’s property causing a headache for them and causing potential strain on your relationship.

 First, know what is in your policy: Read the sections of your insurance policy that address Water Damage.
 It is important to know both what you are and are not covered for.
 If you don’t understand your coverage or have questions, don’t hesitate to ask your agent who should be happy to help you!

-About that mold: Mold can grow very quickly if you have a burst pipe.
-In fact, it can grow 24-48 hours (or sooner!) after a water event.
-Add heat to the equation and you have a recipe that mold loves.
+About that mold: Mold can grow within 24-48 hours after a water event like a burst pipe.
+If you add heat to the equation, you’ll have a recipe that mold really loves.
 As such, it is imperative after a storm to dry out your property as quickly as possible.
 You may need to call in a water mitigation company to help if the job is a large one.
 Mold is typically excluded from most property policies so swift action to remediate any mold issue is critical!

 Sump Pumps: Make sure your sump has a back-up battery in case of a power outage.
-Where’s all that water in the basement gonna go?
-With strong storms may come a lot of rain.
-(Too obvious?)
-And with downed trees and other plant debris, city drains may get blocked and then you have additional drainage issues.
-If there is a catastrophic flood there may be nothing you can do, but keeping your sump hummin’ may save you a lot of headache and money in a more localized flash flooding event.
+Excessive rain, downed trees and other plant debris, back up city drains, causing you additional drainage issues.
+If there is a catastrophic flood there may be nothing you can do but keeping your sump hummin’ may save you a lot of headache and money in a more localized flash flooding event.